Standards of Satisfactory Academic Progress

-All appeal determinations by the Office of Financial Aid are final.
+All appeal determinations by the Office of Financial Support and Scholarships are final.

 1. Appeal Denied: If the appeal is denied, students will receive an email notification as to what steps they can take, if any, to regain aid eligibility.

-2. SAP Probation: financial aid eligibility is reinstated for one semester only, with the expectation that all SAP standards will be met after that semester.
-Upon review, if all SAP standards are not being met in that timeframe, students will then become ineligible for aid.
+2. SAP Probation: Financial aid eligibility is reinstated for one semester only, with the expectation that all SAP standards will be met after that semester.
+Upon review, if all SAP standards are not being met in this timeframe, students will then become ineligible for aid.